-The special purpose financial information of the Company comprises of the special purpose Balance Sheet as at 31 March 2024 and 31 March 2023, the special purpose Statement of Profit and Loss (including Other Comprehensive Income), special purpose statement of changes in equity and the special purpose statement of cash flows for the year ended 31 March 2024 and 31 March 2023, the summary of material accounting policies and explanatory notes (collectively, the 'special purpose financial statements').
+The Special Purpose financial statements of the Company comprise the Special Purpose Balance Sheet as at 31 March 2024 and 31 March 2023, the Special Purpose Statement of Profit and Loss (including Other Comprehensive Income), Special Purpose Statement of Changes in Equity and the Special Purpose Statement of Cash flows for the year ended 31 March 2024 and 31 March 2023, the summary of material accounting policies and explanatory notes (collectively, the 'Special Purpose Financial Statement').

-The special purpose financial information of the Company have been prepared to comply in all material respects with the Indian Accounting Standards ("Ind AS") as prescribed under Section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015 (as amended from time to time), presentation requirements of Division II of Schedule III to the Companies Act, 2013, as applicable to the special purpose financial statements and other relevant provisions of the Act.
+The Special Purpose Standalone financial statements of the Company have been prepared to comply in all material respects with the Indian Accounting Standards ("Ind AS") as prescribed under Section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015 (as amended from time to time), presentation requirements of Division II of Schedule III to the Companies Act, 2013, as applicable to the Special Purpose Standalone Financial Statements and other relevant provisions of the Act.
 Further, these are not the statutory financial statements of the Company.

-This special purpose financial statement is prepared for inclusion in the annual report of the Ultimate Holding Company (Indegene Limited) under the requirements of section 129(3) of the Companies Act, 2013 and for the purpose of inclusion in the Annual Performance Report to be submitted with authorised dealer.
+These financial statements are prepared for inclusion in the annual report of the Ultimate Holding Company (Indegene Limited) under the requirements of section 129(3) of the Companies Act, 2013 and for the purpose of inclusion in the Annual Performance Report to be submitted with authorised dealer.

-The accounting policies have been consistently applied by the Company in preparation of the special purpose financial statements.
-These special purpose financial statements do not reflect the effects of events that occurred subsequent to the respective dates of auditor's reports on the audited special purpose financial statements mentioned above.
-There were no changes in accounting policies during the year of these special purpose financial statements.
+The accounting policies have been consistently applied by the Company in preparation of the Special Purpose Financial Statements.
+These Special Purpose Financial Statements do not reflect the effects of events that occurred subsequent to the respective dates of auditor's reports on the audited Special Purpose Financial Statements mentioned above.

-The preparation of these special purpose financial statements requires the use of certain critical accounting judgements and estimates.
+The preparation of these Special Purpose Financial Statements requires the use of certain critical accounting judgements and estimates.
 It also requires the management to exercise judgement in the process of applying the Company's accounting policies.
-The areas where estimates are significant to the special purpose financial statements, or areas involving a higher degree of judgement or complexity, are disclosed in Note (iv).
+The areas where estimates are significant to the Special Purpose Financial Statements, or areas involving a higher degree of judgement or complexity, are disclosed in Note (iv).